Board of directors

 (*)Number of Directors taken into account.

-The average age of Directors in office was 62 at 31 December 2020, at which time three of them were over 70 and none of them were over 75.
+The average age of directors in office was 62 at 31 December 2021, at which time three of them were over 70, including one over 75.

-When new Directors take office, they receive legal and financial information on the Company and its group of companies, which is frequently updated.
-They also take part in meetings with the Group’s principal executives.
-In addition, to improve their knowledge of the Group, Directors regularly receive presentations on Group companies or on cross-cutting policies during Board meetings, in particular with regard to corporate social responsibility, and take part in visits to the Group’s worksites and other business premises.
+When new directors take office, they receive legal and financial information on the Company and its group of companies, which is frequently updated.
+They also take part in meetings with the Group’s main senior executives.
+In addition, to improve their knowledge of the Group, directors regularly receive presentations on Group companies or on cross-cutting policies during Board meetings, in particular with regard to corporate social responsibility, and take part in visits to the Group’s worksites and other business premises.
 Via a dedicated website, they are given access to all information necessary to perform their duties.

 The Directors representing employees and the Director representing employee shareholders may dedicate a maximum of 15 hours to preparing for each meeting of the Board or of any Board committee of which they are members.
 They are entitled to receive appropriate training, in accordance with applicable legal provisions.